 - Any over-the-counter medications, vitamins and herbal supplements you’re taking.
 Some of these can interact with your prescription medication and possibly interfere with their effectiveness.

-There are a variety of ways to help you remember when to take your medications.
+There are many ways to help you remember when to take your medications.
 Choose the system that works best for you.

 Pill organizers: These containers, available in different shapes and sizes at drug stores, have compartments for the pills to be taken each day, or at different times of the day.
 Some have child safety locks, reminder alarms and automatic pill dispensers.
 There are also an assortment of alarms and watches that signal you when it’s time to take medication.

 Create your own organizer: Place each day’s pills in a small cup (or two cups if you take medications at two different times of day).
 If you must take pills several times throughout the day, an empty egg carton can be an effective organizer.
 Number the 12 sections of the carton for 12 hours of the day.
-Place the medication you need to take at that time in the proper container.
+Place medications you need to take at specific times in the proper container.

 Charts and calendars: Write your drug schedule on a calendar, and cross items off when you have taken those pills.
 You can also use different-colored stickers on the lids of each medicine bottle.
 Every time you take the medicine, place a sticker of the same color on the calendar as a visual reminder of which pills you’ve taken.